All parkrun events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here

 The run starts at the southeast corner of Bevendean Down.
 The course is two and a bit clockwise laps following the perimeter of a large field with stunning views alternating across the Downs, towards the racecourse and over the city skyline out to sea with views to the Isle of Wight on clear days.

 It starts near the dew pond with an undulating section followed by a right turn up a reasonably steep hill.
 After a turn at the high point of the field, a long gentle descent passes back to the dew pond where the route turns right and undulates to the end of the lap.

 Runners or walkers with dogs on short leads are welcomed.
 We have been advised that there may be cattle grazing in this area from time to time, so please be vigilant.

-Bus 49 passes very close to The Bevy.
+Bus: Bus 49 passes very close to The Bevy.
 Buses run approximately every 15 mins on Saturday mornings from Portslade, Hove, Central Brighton and Lewes Road/Brighton University.
-See the Brighton & Hove Bus website
+See the Brighton & Hove Bus website for information.

 From The Bevy, walk up the hill (Widdicombe Way), bear right by the shop and immediately cross the road and go up the steps, across the green and into the footpath (known locally as a ‘twitten’).
 Continue across the next road and continue up another twitten whereupon it will open out on Bevendean Downs near the start/finish point.

 From Heath Hill Avenue, follow the footpath opposite Bevendean Primary School, past the community garden.
 Bear left when the open grassland starts by the dewpond and walk to the gate on south west corner where the start/finish is located.

 Getting there by roadThere are no cars parks and on-street parking is free but restricted, so please, wherever possible walk, jog, cycle or use public transport when attending this event.
 Please consider car-sharing to reduce our impact on both the environment and local residents.